Installing Software Using the Boot Helper

 IMPORTANT:: so it can be safely removed from the router.

 Do you wish to start configuration now (y,n)? y

-Step 4 Enter y to restore the configuration saved on the local disk drive, or enter n to use your backup to restore your configuration.
+Step 4 Enter y to restore the configuration saved in flash memory, or enter n to use your backup to restore your configuration.
 See the output below to determine your configuration needs.

-IMPORTANT:: A Cisco Video Management and Storage System Module configuration has been
+IMPORTANT:: A Cisco Analog Video Gateway Module configuration has been found in flash.

 IMPORTANT:: You can choose to restore this configuration into the

 IMPORTANT:: current image.